-U.S. astronaut ends record-long spaceflight in Russian capsule
+US astronaut ends record-long spaceflight in Russian capsule

 Vande Hei, the last one out, grinned and waved as he was carried to a reclining chair out in the open Kazakh steppes.

-“It’s beautiful out here,” said Vande Hei, putting on a face mask and ballcap.
+“Beautiful out here,” said Vande Hei, putting on a face mask and ballcap.

 Despite escalating tensions between the U.S. and Russia over Vladimir Putin’s war with Ukraine, Vande Hei’s return followed customary procedures.
 A small NASA team of doctors and other staff was on hand for the touchdown and planned to return immediately to Houston with the 55-year-old astronaut.